 New real-time data flows should be easily (read: within 15 minutes) incorporated in the workflow at hand.
 Therefore, our State-Of-The-Art Linked Open Data publishing suite (TheDataTank + RML processor) will be extended to be able to cope with real-time (sensor) data & crowd-sourced data (with possible feedback loop), which means the incorporation of provenance metadata will be essential.
 This means the interactive visualizations & story flows will be able to make a distinction between versioned stories (and how they further develop over time).

-Partners involved: Nokia Bell Labs (BE), iMinds (BE), KPN (NL), Kiswe (BE), TNO (NL), VRT (BE)
+Partners involved: Nokia Bell Labs (BE), Imec (BE), KPN (NL), Kiswe (BE), TNO (NL), VRT (BE)

 Outcome: tools for professionals that enable real-time steering of live event capturing (content and quality)